Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Screened Electron–Ion Bremsstrahlung: The Multi-Yukawa Model

-For an atomic potential represented as a sum of multiple Yukawa (MY) terms, the AFF~\eqref{eq:atomic=000020form=000020factor} takes the form \beq F_{Z_{s',s}}\left(\bar{q}\right) = \frac{N_{s',s}}{Z_{s}}\sum_{i}\frac{\overline{A}_{s',s,i}}{1+\left(\bar{q}\bar{a}_{Z_{s',s,i}}/2\right)^{2}}, \eeq where $\{A_{s',s,i}\}_{i}$ denote the weights corresponding to each exponential for the different ionization levels.
-For normalization, we impose $\sum_{i}\overline{A}_{s',s,i}=1$.
-This formulation provides a much more accurate description of screening effects, regardless of the ionization state or the atomic species.
-We refer to the work by Savoye-Peysson \textit{et al.} for a more detailed description of the MY model~\cite{sav23}.
+For an atomic potential represented as a sum of multiple Yukawa (MY) terms, the AFF~\eqref{eq:atomic=000020form=000020factor} takes the form \beq F_{Z_{s}}\left({q}\right) = \frac{N_{s}}{Z}\sum_{i}\frac{{A}_{s,i}}{1+\left({q}{a}_{Z_{s,i}}/2\right)^{2}}, \eeq where $\{A_{s,i}\}_{i}$ denote the weights corresponding to each exponential for the different ionization levels.
+For normalization, we impose $\sum_{i}{A}_{s,i}=1$.
+This formulation provides an accurate description of screening effects, regardless of the ionization state or the atomic species.
+We refer to the work by Savoye-Peysson \textit{et al.} for a detailed description of the MY model and its underlying assumptions~\cite{sav23}.
 Integration over $\phi$ and $\theta$ of the outgoing electron yields the DDCS in photon energy and emission angle